 Projects per year

-Time Delay Control (TDC) is a type of Disturbance Observer (DO)-based control, where the disturbance estimation is performed by using the past information of control input and measurement signals.
+Time delay control (TDC) is a type of disturbance observer (DO)-based control, where the disturbance estimation is performed by using the past information of control input and measurement signals.
 Despite its capability, there are concerns about its practical implementation.
-Firstly, it requires acceleration measurements which are generally not available in many industrial systems.
-Secondly, input delays are introduced into the closed-loop system, but the relation between the size of the delay and the performance of TDC has not been studied.
-Finally, there is a lack of tools to analyse its performance in disturbance estimation and robust stability for a given set of control parameters.
-We construct Lyapunov-Krasovskii Functionals for a class of non-linear systems which leads to delay-dependent conditions in Linear Matrix Inequalities (LMIs) for the ultimate boundedness of the closed-loop system.
-This provides a means for analysing the trade-o between the accuracy of disturbance estimation and robust stability.
-To circumvent acceleration measurements, we construct a Sliding Mode (SM) observer where the resulting error dynamics turns into a neutral type delay system.
+First, it requires acceleration measurements which are generally not available in many industrial systems.
+Second, input delays are introduced into the closed-loop system, but the relation between the size of the delay and the performance of TDC has not been studied.
+Finally, there is a lack of tools to analyze its performance in disturbance estimation and robust stability for a given set of control parameters.
+We construct Lyapunov–Krasovskii functionals for a class of nonlinear systems which leads to delay-dependent conditions in linear matrix inequalities (LMIs) for the ultimate boundedness of the closed-loop system.
+This provides a means for analyzing the trade-off between the accuracy of disturbance estimation and robust stability.
+To circumvent acceleration measurements, we construct a sliding mode (SM) observer where the resulting error dynamics turns into a neutral type delay system.
 The existence conditions of both the SM control and SM observer are provided via a single LMI.
-A simulation example considering the track- ing control of an autonomous underwater vehicle at constant and varying speed with a comparison to a non-TDC shows the eeffectiveness of the proposed method.
+A simulation example considering the tracking control of an autonomous underwater vehicle at constant and varying speed with a comparison to a non-TDC shows the effectiveness of the proposed method.